+I have found that having a few simple systems in place can go a long with with alleviating chaos and helping to promote rest and peace in my everyday life.
 Going hand-in-hand with developing a mission statement for my life as well as developing a simple schedule and routine, creating a simple to-do list and calendar system is important in order to live intentionally!

-My Simple To Do List and Calendar System
+My Simple To Do List and Calendar System for Living Intentionally

 1. Manage a master calendar.

-After trying cute, hanging calendars, printable perpetual calendars, dry erase calendar with color coded markers, and various other methods of keeping my family’s master calendar organized, I have finally settled on Google Calendar.
+After trying cute, hanging calendars, printable perpetual calendars, dry erase calendar with color coded markers, and various other methods of keeping my family’s master calendar organized, I have finally settled on iCal for our Master Calendar.

 2. Create a master to-do list.

-My master to-do list exists to keep thoughts and ideas off the ferris wheel in my brain and on paper (or computer screen) to ensure I don’t forget anything.
+The master to-do list exists to keep thoughts and ideas off the ferris wheel in my brain and on paper (or computer screen) to ensure I don’t forget anything.
 A master to-do list is a running list of all the tasks that need to be completed.
 I use this list to make my weekly and daily to-do list.